miiichael/social-docs/docs/configuration/settings.rst

 ``SOCIAL_AUTH_IMMUTABLE_USER_FIELDS = ['email',]``
-    Set any field name that requires *protection* in this setting, and it won't be updated after inital population.
+    Set any field name that requires *protection* in this setting, and it won't be updated after initial population.
 This setting is similar to ``SOCIAL_AUTH_PROTECTED_USER_FIELDS`` in that they both do not allow changes of the data - however this one allows it to be set if no prior value exists.
     An example use case might be an application that seeds data from a social